google-research/spade_anomaly_detection/README.md

 <span style="color:yellow;background-color:lightgrey">**train_setting (string)**</span>: The 'PNU' (Positive, Negative, and Unlabeled) setting will train the supervised model using ground truth negative and positive data, as well as pseudo-labeled samples from the pseudo-labeler.
 The 'PU' (Positive and Unlabeled) setting will only use negative data from the pseudo-labeler along with the rest of the positive data (ground truth plus pseudo labeled) to train the supervised model.
 For model evaluation, we still require ground truth negative data to be in the BigQuery dataset, it just won't be used during training.
 Default is PNU.

 <span style="color:red;background-color:lightgrey">input_bigquery_table_path (string)</span>: A BigQuery table path in the format 'project.dataset.table'.
 If this is the only BigQuery path provided, this will be used in conjunction with the test_dataset_holdout_fraction parameter to create a train/test split.
+Use exactly one of BigQuery locations or GCS locations.

+<span style="color:red;background-color:lightgrey">data_input_gcs_uri (string)</span>: Cloud Storage location to store the input data.
+If this is the only Cloud Storage location provided, this will be used in conjunction with test_dataset_holdout_fraction parameter to create a train/test split.
+Use exactly one of BigQuery locations or GCS locations.

 <span style="color:red;background-color:lightgrey">output_gcs_uri  (string)</span>: Cloud Storage location to store the supervised model assets.
 The location should be in the form gs://bucketname/foldername.
 A timestamp will be added to the end of the folder so that multiple runs of this won't overwrite previous runs.
+Supervised model assets are always stored to GCS.

 <span style="color:red;background-color:lightgrey">label_col_name (string)</span>: The name of the label column in the input BigQuery table.